 The approach to LHR was directly over central London.

 I was pleased to be able to change my flights due to a schedule change.
 I had no difficulty on this route using a SWU to enjoy business class.
 While the Zodiac seat is not the best business seat AA has, I had no complaints about it.
 The food was great as was the service.
+The assortment of mid-flight snacks was impressive.
 On this flight, I give AA a Well Done.